 Proving the employee and the position qualify for L-1B designation can be tricky and confusing for many employers, and it is a common reason for application to be denied if it is not carefully and meticulously explained through documented evidence.
 Generally, an employer should submit evidence that the employee has specialized knowledge through education, training, and experience.
 To show that the offered position in the U.S. and the position abroad qualify as specialized knowledge positions, the employer must submit evidence such as explanations of the training and experience required to perform the job; letters identifying specific duties; and detailed descriptions of things like products, tools, techniques, and processes of which the employee has specialized knowledge.

-There are numerous visas that apply to very specific criteria when entry into the United States is necessary for a business to further its goals.
-You should consult with a qualified immigration attorney to fully understand the L-1B visa process and determine whether this visa is right for you and your business.
+There are numerous Visa that apply to very specific criteria when entry into the United States is necessary for a business to further its goals.
+You should consult with a qualified immigration attorney to fully understand the L-1B Visa process and determine whether this Visa is right for you and your business.

 BUSINESS OWNERS AND HR MANAGERS: FIND OUT WHERE YOU STAND!
 Your company’s foreign employees may already qualify for a benefit that you are not aware of yet.
 If you have never talked to an immigration attorney about your situation before, now is the best time to do so – before the new administration starts making changes that may affect your employees and your business.
 Contact an experienced, licensed attorney to find out what YOU can do to help your situation.
 If you would like our assistance, contact our office today at (210) 899-2290 to set up a consultation